Baillie Gifford & Co. Invests $127,000 in Coupa Software Incorporated (NASDAQ:COUP)

-Baillie Gifford & Co. bought a new position in shares of Coupa Software Incorporated (NASDAQ:COUP) in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor bought 375 shares of the technology company’s stock, valued at approximately $127,000.
+Baillie Gifford & Co. acquired a new position in shares of Coupa Software Incorporated (NASDAQ:COUP) during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 375 shares of the technology company’s stock, valued at approximately $127,000.

-Several other hedge funds have also modified their holdings of the company.
-Great West Life Assurance Co.
-Can increased its stake in Coupa Software by 25,694.5% in the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 6,900,281 shares of the technology company’s stock valued at $2,936,000 after purchasing an additional 6,873,530 shares in the last quarter.
-Artisan Partners Limited Partnership purchased a new position in Coupa Software in the 4th quarter valued at approximately $423,560,000.
-Durable Capital Partners LP increased its stake in Coupa Software by 6.1% in the 3rd quarter.
-Durable Capital Partners LP now owns 1,059,187 shares of the technology company’s stock valued at $290,471,000 after purchasing an additional 60,656 shares in the last quarter.
-First Trust Advisors LP increased its stake in Coupa Software by 114.4% in the 3rd quarter.
-First Trust Advisors LP now owns 990,699 shares of the technology company’s stock valued at $271,689,000 after purchasing an additional 528,723 shares in the last quarter.
-Finally, Massachusetts Financial Services Co.
-MA increased its stake in Coupa Software by 48.4% in the 3rd quarter.
-Massachusetts Financial Services Co.
-MA now owns 693,408 shares of the technology company’s stock valued at $190,161,000 after purchasing an additional 226,005 shares in the last quarter.
+Several other hedge funds have also bought and sold shares of COUP.
+DekaBank Deutsche Girozentrale boosted its holdings in shares of Coupa Software by 7.7% during the third quarter.
+DekaBank Deutsche Girozentrale now owns 3,855 shares of the technology company’s stock worth $1,036,000 after purchasing an additional 276 shares during the last quarter.
+Banque Cantonale Vaudoise boosted its holdings in Coupa Software by 118.2% in the third quarter.
+Banque Cantonale Vaudoise now owns 2,400 shares of the technology company’s stock valued at $658,000 after acquiring an additional 1,300 shares during the last quarter.
+Steward Partners Investment Advisory LLC boosted its holdings in Coupa Software by 41.8% in the third quarter.
+Steward Partners Investment Advisory LLC now owns 560 shares of the technology company’s stock valued at $154,000 after acquiring an additional 165 shares during the last quarter.
+Nikko Asset Management Americas Inc. acquired a new position in Coupa Software in the third quarter valued at $16,892,000.
+Finally, Pendal Group Limited acquired a new position in Coupa Software in the third quarter valued at $417,000.

+Coupa Software (NASDAQ:COUP) last released its earnings results on Sunday, December 6th.
+The technology company reported $0.18 earnings per share for the quarter, topping analysts’ consensus estimates of $0.03 by $0.15.
+The firm had revenue of $132.96 million during the quarter, compared to the consensus estimate of $123.99 million.
+Coupa Software had a negative return on equity of 12.12% and a negative net margin of 29.17%.
+The firm’s revenue for the quarter was up 30.6% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.20 earnings per share.
+Equities analysts expect that Coupa Software Incorporated will post -1.34 EPS for the current fiscal year.

-In other news, CEO Robert Bernshteyn sold 50,000 shares of Coupa Software stock in a transaction dated Wednesday, February 17th.
-The stock was sold at an average price of $356.70, for a total transaction of $17,835,000.00.
-Following the sale, the chief executive officer now directly owns 254,862 shares of the company’s stock, valued at $90,909,275.40.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO Anthony D. Tiscornia sold 1,478 shares of Coupa Software stock in a transaction dated Monday, December 21st.
+In other Coupa Software news, CAO Anthony D. Tiscornia sold 1,478 shares of the company’s stock in a transaction on Monday, December 21st.
 The stock was sold at an average price of $355.23, for a total value of $525,029.94.
-Following the sale, the chief accounting officer now directly owns 1,036 shares in the company, valued at $368,018.28.
+Following the transaction, the chief accounting officer now owns 1,036 shares of the company’s stock, valued at $368,018.28.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Robert Bernshteyn sold 50,000 shares of the company’s stock in a transaction on Wednesday, February 17th.
+The shares were sold at an average price of $356.70, for a total value of $17,835,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 254,862 shares in the company, valued at approximately $90,909,275.40.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 196,002 shares of company stock worth $67,661,602.
-3.40% of the stock is currently owned by insiders.
+Insiders sold 196,002 shares of company stock worth $67,661,602 in the last ninety days.
+3.40% of the stock is owned by corporate insiders.

-Coupa Software (NASDAQ:COUP) last issued its quarterly earnings data on Sunday, December 6th.
-The technology company reported $0.18 EPS for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.15.
-The company had revenue of $132.96 million for the quarter, compared to analysts’ expectations of $123.99 million.
-Coupa Software had a negative return on equity of 12.12% and a negative net margin of 29.17%.
-The firm’s quarterly revenue was up 30.6% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.20 earnings per share.
-As a group, sell-side analysts predict that Coupa Software Incorporated will post -1.34 EPS for the current year.
+A number of brokerages recently weighed in on COUP.
+KeyCorp lifted their target price on Coupa Software from $365.00 to $400.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
+Morgan Stanley lifted their target price on Coupa Software from $330.00 to $395.00 and gave the company an “overweight” rating in a report on Tuesday, December 8th.
+Berenberg Bank began coverage on Coupa Software in a report on Tuesday, November 10th.
+They issued a “hold” rating and a $295.00 target price on the stock.
+Wells Fargo & Company lifted their target price on Coupa Software from $250.00 to $320.00 and gave the company an “equal weight” rating in a report on Tuesday, December 8th.
+They noted that the move was a valuation call.
+Finally, The Goldman Sachs Group boosted their price objective on Coupa Software from $328.00 to $413.00 and gave the stock a “buy” rating in a research note on Tuesday, December 8th.
+One analyst has rated the stock with a sell rating, nine have given a hold rating and thirteen have issued a buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus price target of $317.16.

 About Coupa Software